llm-bible/llm-bible.github.io/README.md

 ### License

-Made available under the terms of the GNU GENERAL PUBLIC LICENSE.
+Made available under the terms of the GNU GENERAL PUBLIC LICENSE v3.0.
 See LICENSE file in repository.